M.2 vs NVMe: One Article Is Enough for You to Understand SSD - Qiling

 Preparations before cloning start:

-1. To connect the target disk to your PC, you may need a screwdriver, a Power Splitter Adapter Cable, a SATA cable, or a USB to SATA adapter.
+1. To connect the target disk to your PC, you may need a screwdriver, a Power Splitter Adapter Cable, a SATA cable, or a USB to SATA adapter, depending on the specific requirements of your setup.

 3. Download a Disk Cloning Tool – Qiling Backup